PerfectoMobileSA/Samples/Selenium/Ruby/README.md

 - Navigate to Ruby folder.

-- Run the below from command line/ terminal to execute iOS sample:
+- Run the below from command line/ terminal to execute web sample:

-  `ruby ios/native.rb`
+  `ruby web/sample.rb`

 - Run the below from command line/ terminal to execute Android sample:

-  `ruby android/native.rb`
+  `ruby android/sample.rb`

 </br>